 The Ingush form with the Chechens and the Kists of Georgia the Vainakh people.
 They are also part of the Nakh peoples which include the Vainakh and the Bat people of Georgia.

-During the Mongol invasion of the Caucasus in the 13th and 14th centuries, the Ingush who then lived in the lowlands took refuge high in the mountains, building their defensive towers for this purpose and there there were born : the people of the towers.
+During the Mongol invasion of the Caucasus in the 13th and 14th centuries, the Ingush who then lived in the lowlands took refuge high in the mountains, building their defensive towers for this purpose and there they were born : the people of the towers.

 From there, famous Vanaikh master builders travelled across the Caucasus, spreading their knowledge of stones towers building.
 Some of them up to 30 meters high and had multiple floors !